-Indicate the number of outstanding shares of each of the issuer's classes of capital stock or common stock as of the close of business covered by the annual report: 3,619,097,899 Class A ordinary shares, 122,882,309 Class B ordinary shares, and 25,999,981 warrants, as of December 31, 2021 Indicate by check mark if the registrant is a well-k mown seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes If this report is an annual of Securities Exchange Act of - - d to file reports pursuant to Section 13 or 15(d) of f the onths (or for such shorte er period that the registrant was required to file s n 13 or 15(d) of the Securities Exchange Act of 1 ach reports), and (2) has been subject to such filin ile required to be submitted pursuant to Rule 405 od that the registrant was required to submit such large accelerated filer, an accelerated filer, a non celerated filer," and "emerging growth company -accelerated filer, or an emerging growth compan ' in Rule 12b-2 of the Exchange Act. y.
-Large accelerated filer Accelerated filer $\ \square$ Non-accelerated filer \boxtimes Emerging growth company \boxtimes If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards \dagger provided pursuant to Section 13(a) of the Exchange Act. \Box † The term "new or revis Standards Codification standard" refers to any update issued by the Fina ncial Accounting Standards Board to its Accounti ing orting under Section 404(filed a report on and attestation to its management (b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b) nt's assessment of the effectiveness of its internal)) by the registered public accounting firm that Indicate by check mark w nich basis of accounting the registrant has used to prepare the financial st atements included in this filing: U.S. GAAP □ Financial Reporting Standards as issued ational Accounting Standards Board ⊠ Othe er 🗆 If "Other" has been checker follow.
-Item 17 ☐ Item vious question indicate by check mark which fin ancial statement item the registrant has elected to If this is an annual report, Act).
-Yes □ No ⊠ indicate by check mark v whether the registrant is a shell company (as def ned in Rule 12b-2 of the Exchange (APPLICABLE ONLY TO O ISSUERS INVOLVED O IN BANKRUPTCY PROCEEDINGS DURING G THE PAST FIVE YEARS) filed all documents and reports required to be fil on of securities under a plan confirmed by a cour
+Indicate the number of outstanding shares of each of the issuer's classes of capital stock or common stock as of the close of business covered by the annual report: 3,619,097,899 Class A ordinary shares, 122,882,309 Class B ordinary shares, and 25,999,981 warrants, as of December 31, 2021

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes $\Box$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer □ Non-accelerated filer X Emerging growth company $\boxtimes$

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards $\dagger$ provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP $\square$

+International Financial Reporting Standards as issued by the International Accounting Standards Board $\boxtimes$

+Other $\Box$

+If "Other" has been checked in response to the previous question indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 🗆 Item 18 🗆

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes $\Box$ No $\Box$